kapil11389/Counting-Fingers/README.md

 Result_Demo.py : An application designed using OpenCV to analyse the performance of the model

 # Training Data and Test Data

+The Images are 300\*300 size black and white Images

 ![Figure_1](https://user-images.githubusercontent.com/41421032/90111452-4f9b3680-dd6c-11ea-96f5-4de070e51836.png)

 # Reading Data from directory and reult mapping